/>

 Campervanning is one of the classic ways to see New Zealand — wake up to a new view every morning, cook your own meals, and go wherever the road takes you.
-But it's not always as cheap as people assume, and there are rules you need to know before you park up for the night.
-Here's the practical guide.
+But it's not always as cheap as people assume, and there are real differences between the major rental companies.
+Here's a 2026 comparison of what you'll actually pay.

 JUCY — the green-and-purple vans you'll see everywhere.
 Popular with younger travellers, good value for basic 2–3 berth campervans.
 Known for the "JUCY Crib" — a compact sleeper car that's cheaper than a full campervan.
 Depots in Auckland, Christchurch and Queenstown.